kieucq/tcg-binary-dataset/README.md

 The project is organized as followed:

 * `ncep/` folder contains python scripts and bash scripts to process NCEP/FNL data into binary datasets that can be consumed by tensorflow.
-* `wrf/` folder contains python scripts and bash scripts to process WRF output downscaling into binary datasets that can be consumed by tensorflow